MyBord/mybord-client/docs/projectManagement.md

   * figure out why ellipsis aren't aliased
   * when you hover away from card, the card menu button content should no longer be visible
   * when you first login, cards show before page is done animating?
-  * gap between cards change when adding more to second row
   * when you logout, the login form looks different
   * when you login, you get a flash from the dashboard page?
-  * fix youtube cards where there is too much text
   * have session be remembered by user
   * fix loading of image on landing page
   * add about page - for app and landing